 The Corporation provides funding to the Liquor, Gaming and Cannabis Authority of Manitoba (LGCA) through the payment of annual licence fees for employees, electronic gaming devices and retail liquor locations, as well as additional amounts directed to be paid under The Liquor, Gaming and Cannabis Control Act.
-The Corporation also provides funding to the Crown Services Secretariat through the payment of an annual levy.
+During the 2021 fiscal year, the Corporation also provided funding to the Crown Services Secretariat through the payment of an annual levy.

-The Corporation provides funding to various charitable and community organizations throughout Manitoba
+The Corporation provides funding to various charitable and community organizations throughout Manitoba.